trailblazer/trailblazer.github.io/marketing.md

 Rails does an awesome job at introducing the basics to developers, however, code can grow and Rails code can be a bit unwieldy once it becomes a monolith.
 Trailblazer provides that next piece of the puzzle, to refactor your applications into lean trailblazers.

+"We never had the time to refactor that..."

+In a low-level framework like Rails you waste an incredible amount of time for thinking about where goes what, and how to make certain code apply to a specific environment, only.

+Trailblazer takes away most of those decisions.

+1. You structure your code by use cases.
+2. You know where validations, deserialization and mapping, persistence, callbacks, authorization and presentation logic go.
+We have layers for that.
+3. The common workflows for web applications are identified and implemented in Trailblazer.
+4. Inheritance, composition and modules allow to share any kind of logic between use cases.
+This allows to reuse validations, rendering code or parts of your persistence for different user roles, different models, ...

+you save time by using a higher level structure that works for many people

 ## Loose Coupling

 Trailblazer decouples your business logic from the framework you use.